HAL Dhruv: Indian Navy

+In October 2008, the then Defence Minister A. K. Antony announced that the Indian Navy will deploy the Dhruv in the utility role.
+The proposed anti-submarine warfare (ASW) variant had been deemed unsuitable by the Navy, which was reportedly dissatisfied with the folding blade performance and maintenance record.
+In 2015, HAL modified the foldable rotor's design to allow the Dhruv to be carried on board light frigates; several Indian Navy helicopters shall receive this modification.
+The Navy has considered the Dhruv for maritime surveillance and search and rescue roles, and in 2008 a senior Navy official said: "The ALH has a long way to go before the programme matures sufficiently for it to undertake basic naval roles such as search and rescue (SAR) and communication duties."

+On 27 April 2016, the Indian Navy stationed an ALH MK III at Maldives, to be based at Kadhdhoo Island in Laamu Atol.
+The helicopter will assist the Maldives National Defence Force in undertaking search and rescue, casualty evacuation, coastal surveillance, maritime reconnaissance, communication and logistic duties.
+The Indian Naval Contingent is headed by Cdr Rohit Gupte and comprises 4 officers and 21 sailors.
+The technical support team comprises 13 technicians and is headed by Lt Cdr Jithu K Joy.
+The support team with the spares and support equipment reached Male on 25 April 2016.

+An Indian Navy Dhruv was used to MEDVAC a 42-year old oil rig worker from Greatdrill Chaaya in the Arabian sea.
+He received urgent medical attention for cardiac arrest.
+The Helicopter took off from INS Garuda and flew 110 kilometers both ways on 15 April 2026 to complete the rescue efforts.

+Indian Army

+The Army received the first three ALH, registered IA-1101 to 1103, on 20 March 2002.
+By 23 December 2007, the Indian Army established two ALH squadrons at Nashik and Manasbal.

 The Dhruv is capable of flying at high altitudes, as it was an Army requirement for the helicopter to be able operate in the Siachen Glacier and Kashmir regions.
 In September 2007, the Dhruv Mk.3 was cleared for high-altitude flying in the Siachen Sector after six months of trials.
 In October 2007, a Dhruv Mk.3 flew to an altitude of 27500 ft ASL in Siachen.
 An Indian Army report in 2009 criticised the Dhruv's performance, stating: "The ALH was not able to fly above 5,000m, though the army's requirements stipulated an ability to fly up to 6,500m"; this has been blamed on the TM333 engine.
 As a consequence the Army had to continue relying on the older Cheetah/Cheetal helicopters to meet the shortfall.
 The more powerful Shakti-1H engine has since been introduced on the Dhruv Mk.3; on one test it carried 600 kg load to Sonam Post against the Army's requirement of 200 kg.
 The Indian Army received the first batch of Dhruv Mk.3s during Aero India 2011.